Today’s Solutions: December 19, 2025

 Marie-Louise Bird is a Pilates researcher at the University of British Columbia, whose work looks into the benefits of the activity and evaluates its effectiveness.
 Her research explains how the small movements that Pilates consists of can look deceptively easy but are actually working wonders.

-These tiny motions all contribute to improving balance and core strength, by reinforcing the body between mind and muscles and helping engage the correct core muscles.
+These tiny motions all contribute to improving balance and core strength by reinforcing the connection between mind and muscles and helping engage the correct core muscles.
 Over time, this leads to better posture and control over body movements.
 This is another reason why elderly and injured people turn to Pilates, as it helps reduce the risk of injury, ease pain, and improve their quality of everyday life.

 Tips and tricks